 Security: Sharing passwords amongst multiple people is a big safety risk.
 Help desks allow everyone on a team to have their own login information, helping keep your customer and user data secure.

 What are the different categories of help desk software?

 There are multiple ways you can categorize help desk software.
 For example, you could break it down by software type, in which case there are three major categories:

 Cloud-based: A cloud-based help desk, otherwise known as a web help desk or a SaaS-based help desk, is proprietary software hosted online through a vendor’s site or an application.
 In order to access the tool, you log in to the site or application and generally pay a monthly or yearly fee.

 Self-hosted: Sometimes referred to as an on-premise help desk, this is when the software is installed directly onto your own servers.
 It could be something you build yourself or purchase from another company.
 Similar to cloud-based, it is also proprietary software.

 Open source: Open source help desk software lets developers access the source code of a program directly, giving them the ability to customize the software in whatever way they see fit.
 This software is generally non-proprietary, meaning there’s no single owner of the program.

-Though the above may come into play when making a purchasing decision, if you’re buying an external solution, 99% of the time it’ll be cloud-based (all of the options listed below are cloud-based).
+Though the above may come into play when making a purchasing decision, if you’re buying an external solution, 99% of the time it’ll be cloud-based.

 Another — and possibly more useful — way to think about help desk software categorization is in relation to who you’re using the software to serve.
 In that case, there are two categories: internal and customer-facing.